Gamera: Daiei Film's decay

+In 1971, Daiei Film was disintegrated on 27 November (which later became "Gamera Day"), about four months after the release of Gamera vs. Zigra.
+The company was officially declared bankrupt on 21 December, where Akira Kurosawa, who had participated in Daiei productions such as the aforementioned Rashomon, attempted a suicide on the following day.
+Other notable suicide victims include Jirō Tamiya, Shirō Ōtsuji, and Tarō Yuge.
+Mari Atsumi, who debuted in Gamera vs. Viras, retired from acting and attempted a suicide in 1978, due to her career being tossed around because of the financial situation of Daiei.

 According to Noriaki Yuasa, Daiei Film "borrowed more money" from Niisan Takahashi than anyone else, but the company eventually couldn't reimburse to him, and Takahashi also didn't receive some of his wages due to his nonparticipation in the Writers Guild of Japan.
 After the company's bankruptcy, Takahashi visited Masaichi Nagata and received all rights to Gamera.
 However, Tokuma Shoten didn't inform the production of the 1995 film Gamera: Guardian of the Universe to Takahashi, and the company reneged the agreement between Takahashi and Nagata regards the rights to Gamera, declaring that the company is independent from Daiei Film and thus doesn't accept Nagata's treaty.
 Takahashi was highly dissatisfied with this decision, and he severed ties with all stakeholders, damaging the friendship with Yuasa in the aftermath.
 Takahashi independently developed a script to produce a new film, which later became the basis of the novel Gamera vs. Phoenix (1995).

-The Gamera franchise solely supported Daiei Film and its subcontractors until the 1971 bankruptcy.
-However, various materials including kaiju suits and models and props were lost with the company, resulting in the poor production of Gamera: Super Monster and limited amounts of publications and exhibitions.
-There exist contradicting testimonies about the actual cause of this; Noriaki Yuasa destroyed them due to his frustration and distress when he heard about the bankruptcy of the company, or by a riot among employees.
+The Gamera franchise solely supported Daiei Film and its subcontractors until 1971.
+However, when the bankruptcy was officially announced, various important materials and equipments were destroyed through a riot by either Noriaki Yuasa himself or others.
+This has resulted in the poor production of Gamera: Super Monster (1980), the first installment by Tokuma Shoten released during a stagnation of the genre, and limited amounts of publications and exhibitions afterward.
 The demise of the company also triggered confusions and losses of negative prints and other materials, resulting in changes in the running time of Gamera vs. Viras for video and DVD releases.